alhajee/ckan/doc/maintaining/data-viewer.rst

 Available view plugins
 ----------------------

-Some view plugins for common formats are included in the main CKAN repository.
+Some view plugins for common formats are included in the main FMLD repository.
 These don't require further setup and can be directly added to the :ref:`ckan.plugins` setting.